emmanuel-marty/lzsa/BlockFormat_LZSA2.md

 The match offset is decoded according to the XYZ bits in the token

     XYZ
-    00Z 5-bit offset: read a nibble for offset bits 0-3 and use bit Z of the token as bit 4 of the offset. set bits 5-15 of the offset to 1.
+    00Z 5-bit offset: read a nibble for offset bits 1-4 and use the inverted bit Z of the token as bit 0 of the offset. set bits 5-15 of the offset to 1.
-    01Z 9-bit offset: read a byte for offset bits 0-7 and use bit Z for bit 8 of the offset. set bits 9-15 of the offset to 1.
+    01Z 9-bit offset: read a byte for offset bits 0-7 and use the inverted bit Z for bit 8 of the offset. set bits 9-15 of the offset to 1.
-    10Z 13-bit offset: read a byte for offset bits 0-7, read a nibble for offset bits 8-12 and use bit Z for bit 12 of the offset. set bits 13-15 of the offset to 1.
+    10Z 13-bit offset: read a nibble for offset bits 9-12 and use the inverted bit Z for bit 8 of the offset, then read a byte for offset bits 0-7. set bits 13-15 of the offset to 1.
-    110 16-bit offset: read a byte for offset bits 0-7, then another byte for offset bits 8-15.
+    110 16-bit offset: read a byte for offset bits 8-15, then another byte for offset bits 0-7.
     111 repeat offset: reuse the offset value of the previous match command.

+The bit ordering and inversion helps optimize the decoder for size and speed on 8-bit CPUs.

 **important note regarding match offsets: stored as negative values**